 LC Maverick Mashed Potatoes Note

-We rather like these fork-mashed potatoes quite a lot.
-There’s a sort of honesty, a frankness about them that we respect.
+There’s a sort of honesty, a frankness, about these fork-mashed potatoes that we respect.
+We also appreciate how these puds are indulgence defined with their easy execution, deceptively rich taste, and lack of bowls and beaters to clean.
 Yet as much as we swoon for a simple mash, there are times when plain mashed potatoes just aren’t quite…enough.
 When it’s one of those times, turn to the variations galore that follow the recipe.

 - Quick Glance